 There is no defined solution up front; each CX project is unique, so the outcome will depend on your needs and those of your customers.

 The three key phases of this process are:

 Our CX discovery process starts with a kick-off workshop with your key stakeholders where we set the vision and framework for the project.

 We use empathy maps to define your audiences’ needs, influences and then work with you to validate the findings against the experiences of real customers, ensuring a true customer focus from the off.

-Fresh Egg were able to daisy chain data sources of their own with those of other agencies and people they worked with, and make that power of data come together and make this thing a success.Diarmaid Crean - digital deputy director, Public Health England
+Fresh Egg were able to daisy chain data sources of their own with those of other agencies and people they worked with, and make that power of data come together and make this thing a success.Diarmaid Crean, digital deputy director at Public Health England

 As an exercise, empathy mapping has multiple benefits such as initiating some fresh thinking and development projects relating to your design, content, marketing or messaging and, once complete, it can help redefine your priorities and provide new perceptions into a specific customer group, including their needs, behaviours and experiences.

 Our FREE guide lifts the lid and provides a step-by-step guide to our approach.